-The average journey time between Madrid and Granada is 6 hours and 14 minutes and the fastest journey time is 4 hours and 9 minutes.
-On an average weekday, there are 5 trains per day travelling from Madrid to Granada.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Madrid and Granada is 5 hours and 53 minutes, with around 5 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Madrid to Granada without having to change trains.
-There are 1 direct train from Madrid to Granada.
+There is 1 direct train from Madrid to Granada each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Madrid to Granada leaves at 07:00.
 Times and services may vary during weekends and holidays.